Suraj520/Suraj520/README.md

 <!--- 🤔 I’m looking for help with -->
 About Me:

-- 🔭 I’m currently working on Completing the Python Developer Track of JetBrains Academy.
+- 🔭 I’m currently working on completing various projects in the python Developer Track of JetBrains Academy.
 - 🌱 I’m currently learning about creating deep learning architectures from scratch.
 - 👯 I’m looking to collaborate on computer vision related projects in the domain of  machine learning, deep learning
 - 💬 Ask me about Deep Learning, Machine Learning, Computer vision